Meanwhile in Memoriam: Inspired by Mary Oliver and Her Poem “Wild Geese”

 Mary Oliver taught me that to be natural was to be joyous and fragile, whimsical and strong, wild and tender.

-Poetry, I have often thought, is a place, not a thing; an experience that moves past the written word and into us.
-Mary Oliver’s work translated the wilderness of not just the wild, but also of human nature from her words and into me.
+Poetry, I have often thought, is a place, not a thing, an experience that moves past the written word and into us.
+Mary Oliver’s work translated the wilderness of not just the wild but also of human nature from her words and into me.
 She translated her unbridled perceptions of the world into spaces between words so that young people such as myself could experience her perceptions and learn to find comfort in my own.

 Mary Oliver taught me that to be natural was to be joyous and fragile, whimsical and strong, wild and tender.
-Her poem Wild Geese was one that morphed along with me as I grew, turning from a poem that made me think of great wheeling geese finding their way home in the sky, to a poem that spoke directly to my vulnerable insides and taught my adolescent self to be moved to tears by poetry.
+Her poem “Wild Geese” morphed along with me as I grew, turning from a poem that made me think of great wheeling geese finding their way home in the sky, to a poem that spoke directly to my vulnerable insides and taught my adolescent self to be moved to tears by poetry.

 And now, reflecting on Mary Oliver’s death, I am reminded of the courage it takes to live our lives and embrace our “place in the family of things.”
-So here’s to you Mary Oliver.
+So here’s to you, Mary Oliver.

-Take a second to read Wild Geese, or listen to Mary herself read it on Brain Pickings.
+Take a second to read “Wild Geese”, or listen to Oliver herself read it on The Marginalian.

 Wild Geese